Tensor Renormalization Group Calculations of Partition-Function Ratios: Conformal Field Theory

 where the indices of $\mathsf{T}$ are arranged in counterclockwise order from the right leg.
 In this section and the next, we assume that the system is isotropic, and the anisotropic case will be discussed in Sec.~\ref{sec:anisotropic}.

 If we performed a proper renormalization group on the tensor network, we would obtain a scale-invariant tensor corresponding to the phase.
 In the disordered phase, the renormalized tensor converges to a trivial tensor, resulting in $X_1 = 1$.
 In contrast, in the ordered phase with spontaneous symmetry breaking, the renormalized tensor converges to a non-trivial tensor reflecting the symmetry, leading to $X_1 > 1$.
 Therefore, the phase transition can be detected from the jump of $X_1$.
 On the other hand, it is known that the naive TRG retains a fictitious fixed-point tensor called the corner double-line (CDL) structure~\cite{gu2009tensorentanglementfiltering}, and thus the above argument may not hold.
-However, if the CDL component is included as a direct product with the true fixed-point (scale-invariant) tensor, a similar argument holds because the CDL component cancels out in the numerator and denominator.
-Moreover, when the correlation length and system size are sufficiently smaller than the length scale limited by the finite bond dimension, accuracy of the TRG calculation of the partition function is high, and thus, the value of $X_1$ is close to the true value.
-By searching for the jump position of $X_1$ while keeping the bond dimension fixed, the effective transition temperature $\Tc(\chi)$ under the finite bond dimension $\chi$ can be precisely estimated.
+However, it would be natural to hypothesise that the tensor obtained through TRG is a tensor product of the scale-invariant tensor and the CDL tensor, i.e.,